Occupancy Planes for Single-view RGB-D Human Reconstruction: Related Work

-\textbf{3D representations.} Various 3D representation have been developed, such as voxel grids~\cite{varol2018bodynet,maturana2015voxnet,lombardi2019neural}, meshes~\cite{lin2021end,wang2018pixel2mesh}, point clouds~\cite{qi2017pointnet,Fan2017APS,deng2018ppfnet,wu2020multi,aliev2020neural}, implicit functions~\cite{Mescheder2019OccupancyNL,Saito2019PIFuPI,Saito2020PIFuHDMP,He2020GeoPIFuGA,hong2021stereopifu,peng2021neural}, layered representations~\cite{shade1998layered,zhou2018stereo,srinivasan2019pushing,tucker2020single} and hierarchical representations~\cite{meagher1982geometric,hane2017hierarchical,yu2021plenoctrees}.
+\textbf{3D representations.} Various 3D representation have been developed, such as voxel grids~\cite{varol2018bodynet,maturana2015voxnet,lombardi2019neural,ren-cvpr2022-nvos}, meshes~\cite{lin2021end,wang2018pixel2mesh,wu2022casa}, point clouds~\cite{qi2017pointnet,Fan2017APS,wu2020multi,aliev2020neural}, implicit functions~\cite{Mescheder2019OccupancyNL,Saito2019PIFuPI,Saito2020PIFuHDMP,He2020GeoPIFuGA,hong2021stereopifu,peng2021neural}, layered representations~\cite{shade1998layered,zhou2018stereo,srinivasan2019pushing,tucker2020single, zhao-gmpi2022} and hierarchical representations~\cite{meagher1982geometric,hane2017hierarchical,yu2021plenoctrees}.
 For human body shape reconstruction, template-based representations~\cite{anguelov2005scape,bogo2016keep,pavlakos2019expressive,osman2020star} are also popular.
-Our proposed occupancy planes (OPlanes) representation combines the benefits of both layered representations as well as implicit representations.
-Compared to voxel grids, the OPlanes representation is more flexible, enabling prediction at different resolutions because of its implicit formulation of occupancy-prediction of an entire plane.
-Compared to unstructured representations such as implicit functions and point clouds, the OPlanes representation benefits from its increased context of a per-plane prediction as opposed to a per-pixel or per-point prediction.
-Concurrently, Fourier occupancy field (FOF)~\cite{feng2022fof} is proposed to use a 2D field orthogonal to the view direction to represent the occupancy.
-Different from FOF, where coefficients for Fourier base functions are estimated for each position on the 2D field, OPlanes directly regress to the occupancy value.
+The proposed OPlanes representation combines the benefits of both layered and implicit representations.
+Compared to voxel grids, OPlanes is more flexible, enabling prediction at different resolutions due to its implicit formulation of occupancy-prediction of an entire plane.
+Compared to unstructured representations such as implicit functions or point clouds, OPlanes benefits from its increased context of a per-plane prediction as opposed to a per-pixel/point prediction.
+Concurrently, Fourier occupancy field (FOF)~\cite{feng2022fof} proposes to use a 2D field orthogonal to the view direction to represent the occupancy.
+Different from FOF, where coefficients for Fourier basis functions are estimated for each position on the 2D field, OPlanes directly regress to the occupancy value.